 Architect in ChargeStijn Slabbinck

-From the architect.
+Text description provided by the architects.
 The old agricultural poldersite was sanitized and the existing farmhouse with salvages was rebuilt into a low-energy housing within very strict urban planning regulations.

 The main volumes of storage space on the north side were refreshed and stripped of all outbuildings.
 In a next phase a bed and breakfast will be built on the west side of the site, within the gabarite of the old shed.
 Two central axes connect the various buildings and re-read legibility and structure in this site.